 At 8:00 o'clock in the evening of March 21, 1885, fourteen fire engines poured water on the Hotel Langham, at the corner of Adams Street and Wabash Avenue, which was engulfed in flames.
 The fire originated in one of the tower rooms.
-At the time, the house's restaurant contained about 100 guests, who were at dinner, and as many more were in their rooms.
+At the time, the house's restaurant contained about 100 guests at dinner, and as many more were in their rooms.
 The people in the restaurant had no problem getting out, but several persons in the upper rooms had very narrow escapes.

 Mrs. Belknap, an elderly lady, committed suicide by jumping from the fourth story and landing in the alley.
 Subsequently, a cry was raised that the walls were falling and that Bullwinkle's Fire Insurance patrolmen were inside the building.
 A portion of the south wall was seen to totter, and it came down with a crash.

 Two Bullwinkle's Fire Insurance patrol members barely escaped the tumbling bricks and falling timbers.
 Two others were pinned fast but, after strenuous efforts, were finally extricated.
 The legs of both men were severely bruised.
 Patrolmen Edward Jones, 30, and John C. Walsh, 32, are believed to have suffocated beneath the walls.
 Walsh left a widow and three very young children.